 My child is an older and primarily has issues with bedtime.
 Any specific tips on working on this?

 - Bedtime fading as noted above can be really helpful in this context.

-- A bedtime chart showing what is expecting of your child every night can be really helpful.
+- A bedtime chart showing what is expected of your child every night can be really helpful.
 Here’s a nice one you can purchase here.
 Sticker charts can be helpful as well.
 Dr. Wendy Sue Swanson has tips on implementing this here.
 Dr. Deborah Gilboa discusses the limitations of sticker charts here.

 - You may need to carry out an extinction strategy which is more challenging to implement in a child in their bed who can easily get out of his bed, and out of his room.
 I strongly advise against locking children in their room.
 If your child comes out of his room, take him back to his room with the brief speech noted above (“It’s night night time.
 I love you.
 I’ll see you in the morning”.)
 If he comes out, put him back in his bed and close the door for one minute.
 If he is not in his bed when you reopen the door, close it for two minutes.
 Keep increasing the interval until he gets the message that you expect him to be in his bed.
 Another alternative can be putting a gate or two in the doorway of the room.
 (The second, higher gate is for kids that can climb).

 What else do we need to know to succeed?

 - You can carry out these steps gradually.
 Let’s say your child falls asleep nursing in your lap in the rocking chair.
 You can stop nursing to sleep for a few nights (often useful to nurse earlier and have the non-nursing parent put the child to sleep), then stop rocking for a few nights, then put your child to sleep drowsy but awake.

 - Keep sleep diaries so you can monitor your progress.
 Here’s the log we use in clinic:PEDIATRIC SLEEP LOG